Kriti-Saxena/Clasification-modeling-using-KNN/README.md

 data.head()
 ```

+Since the 'restecg' and 'cp' is a multiple level categorical variable, we need to pivot them into binary forms also called 'one-hot encoding' using the pandas library

 ### cp and rest ecg need to be one-hot encoded into binary form
 ```
 data_new = pd.get_dummies(data, columns =['restecg'], drop_first = True)